Dismounted/MustacheCake/README.md

 So for the `bar` action in `FooController`, create `bar.mustache` in `app/View/Foo`.

-MustacheCake tries to be smart: any template with the extension `.ctp` will be rendered by the default Cake View class.
-This allows you to gradually migrate across to Mustache.
+MustacheCake tries to be smart: if a template is not found with the extension specified in `Controller::$ext` or `.mustache`, it will search for one with `.ctp`.
+Any `.ctp` file will be rendered by the default Cake View class.
+This allows you to gradually migrate across to Mustache and to use plugins without rewriting their views.

 ### Partials ###